Salesforce employees revolt over NFT moves

 “Our core values guide everything we do, including the development of our products,” a Salesforce spokesperson told Fast Company.
 “We welcome our employees’ feedback and are proud to foster a culture of trust that empowers them to raise diverse points of view.
 We are hosting a listening session with employees and will use their input to strengthen our path forward.”

 Some workers also voiced shock that the company’s move came on the heels of a recent sustainability campaign, including a major Super Bowl ad in which an astronaut-suited Matthew McConaughey urges all of us to plant more trees.
-“While the others look to the metaverse and Mars, let’s stay here and restore ours,” says McConaughey, ironically, in retrospect.
+“While the others look to the metaverse and Mars, let’s stay here and restore ours,” McConaughey says, ironically, in retrospect.
 In September of last year, the company touted net zero carbon emissions, while Benioff reaffirmed his commitment to “sequester 100 gigatons of carbon by restoring, conserving, or growing 1 trillion trees,” a strategy that scientists have deemed controversial.

 But supporting NFTs would seem to clash with that mission at present, as the mechanism used by many popular blockchains is notorious for burning massive amounts of carbon.
 A widely acknowledged estimate from 2020 equated the average carbon footprint of a single NFT to flying in a plane for 1,500 hours.